jaidevshriram/threestudio/README.md

 ./threestudio_setup.sh
 . venv/bin/activate
 ```
 We use the StableDiffusion T2I model in the backbone and use the Dreambooth and Dreamfusion model for our approach.
-The Dreambooth model is taken from the [huggingface](https://huggingface.co/docs/diffusers/main/en/training/dreambooth) while Dreamfusion is implemented within threestudio.
+The Dreambooth model is taken from  [huggingface](https://huggingface.co/docs/diffusers/main/en/training/dreambooth) while Dreamfusion is implemented within threestudio.
 ## Dreambooth3D Approach
 The Dreambooth3D approach is split into 3 stages -
 ### Stage 1